 Moving away from toxic substances toward safer and cleaner chemicals and products will drive innovation and job creation while also making workplaces and communities safer.
 By changing the laws that govern the rules of how chemicals in commerce are used, tested and reported on, we can establish a fertile landscape for green and renewable chemistry to create new and exciting alternatives to toxic chemicals.
-Downstream uses can have the confidence of knowing what is in the products they make and sell when meaningful transparency rules are in place.
+Downstream users can have the confidence of knowing what is in the products they make and sell when meaningful transparency rules are in place.

 Using safer chemicals makes sense for our economy, health, and environment.
 The benefits of reform to businesses are significant and include: